bump-sh/cli/README.md

 ### How should I do if I'm not using npm ?

 Unfortunately, at the moment we only support the Node environment.
-However we plan to distribute universal binaries in the most common package managers very soon.
-In the meantime, you can download a standalone package directly from the [latest Github release](https://github.com/bump-sh/cli/releases) assets or you can push your documentation using [our API](https://developers.bump.sh/) (advanced usage only).
+However, you can download a standalone package directly from the [latest Github release](https://github.com/bump-sh/cli/releases) assets which you can run as a standalone binary.
+Or you can push your documentation using [our API](https://developers.bump.sh/) (advanced usage only).

 ## Usage